maniac0r/bedrock-stats/alerting-webhook/README.md

 WebHook based Alerting scripts (in my case i call webhook from Grafana Alerts).

-Audio file is played and also name (or custom nick) of player told using google android based pico2wave .
+Audio file is played and also name (or custom nick) of player told using google android speech sythesis pico2wave.

 Prereqs: